Listen to & Record All the English Sounds - Vowels & consonants

 You can use the recording tool and information above to listen to, record and practise all the sounds in English – each and every English vowel sound and each and every English consonant sound.

 Some of them might be different to what you think!

 English has a lot of sounds!
 Many languages have WAY fewer vowel sounds than English.
 As a non-native English speaker, it’s likely that you have difficulty with some vowel and consonant sounds because they don’t exist in your first language.

-- listen to all the English sounds – listen to audio of all the English vowel and consonant sounds.
+– listen to audio of all the English vowel sounds and consonant sounds

-- record and check your pronunciation of English vowel and consonant sounds.
+– record and check your pronunciation of English vowel sounds and consonant sounds

-Start improving today with our tailored English Pronunciation & Fluency Courses.
+Start improving today with our tailored award winning English Pronunciation & Fluency Courses.

 Become a master at English word stress, sentence stress, weak vowels and all areas of English pronunciation with Speech Active.
-Check out our full English Pronunciation and Fluency Courses here.
+Our courses are tailored specifically for speakers of your first language.

 Find more information on our full English Pronunciation and Fluency Courses for speakers of your first language here: English Pronunciation Courses.

 See a tour video of courses at the bottom of this page.